lydtechconsulting/kafka-retry-with-delay/README.md

 ### Run docker containers

-From root dir run the following to start dockerised Kafka, Zookeeper, and Confluent Control Center:
+From root dir run the following to start dockerised Kafka, Zookeeper, and Conduktor Platform:
 ```
 docker-compose up -d
 ```